Flex Spending Accounts

 When can I enroll?

-You can enroll upon being hired by your employer, or annually during open enrollment which is generally Nov 1 – 30 for the following plan year.
+You can enroll upon being hired by your employer or annually during open enrollment, which is generally Nov 1 – 30 for the following plan year.

 Use the AdvanStaff HR Employee portal to do the following:

-• View account and check balance
+• View the account and check the balance

 • Make an HSA contribution or distribution